webplatform/docs/css/properties/font-size/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Specifies the size of text.
-Sets the font size of the element to which it is applied, and its descendants.
-Can size text using absolute measurements, or relative to the parent or root elements. [[guides/css_text_styling_fundamentals|CSS Text Styling Fundamentals]] provides an overview.}}
+{{Summary_Section|<code>font-size</code> sets the font size of the element to which it is applied, and that of its descendants.
+You can size text using absolute measurements, or measurements relative to the affected element's parent or root elements. [[guides/css_text_styling_fundamentals|CSS Text Styling Fundamentals]] provides an overview.}}
 {{CSS Property
 |Initial value=medium
 |Applies to=All elements